ednet-dev/cms/packages/core/test/tdd_memory.md

     - Operation chaining for complex queries

 ## Next Steps
-1. Continue enhancing test suite with more comprehensive cases
+1. Create the Serbian Election Simulation test directory and initial files
-2. Implement repository operation tests using enhanced domain model
+2. Implement the domain model for the Serbian election system
-3. Implement policy component tests using enhanced domain model
+3. Develop realistic data generators for demographics and political landscape
-4. Add tests for serialization/deserialization
+4. Implement tests for the electoral process components

-## Recent Refactoring
-- Refactored all command test files to use the shared EDNetOne domain model
-- Enhanced the domain model with additional helper methods for creating more complex domain objects:
-  - Added delegate and expert creation methods
-  - Added methods to create complete voting scenarios with citizens, referendums, and votes
-  - Added methods to create initiative scenarios with creators and supporters
-  - Added methods to create liquid democracy scenarios with delegates and voters
-- Unified test approach across all command tests
-- Fixed validation-related issues in refactored tests
-- Added stronger typing and error handling to domain model
+5. Create comprehensive simulation scenarios

 ## Technical Debt and Improvements
-- The entity and entities tests are still empty stubs - need implementation
+- The entity and entities tests still have some failing tests that need fixing
 - Consider creating a separate test util package for test helpers
 - Consider extracting domain specific validation into policy components
 - Create visualization helpers to aid in understanding test scenarios
 - Enhance domain model with more business rules and constraints

-test(core): add tests for Add, Remove, and SetAttribute commands

-- Implement comprehensive tests for AddCommand using Citizen entities
-- Implement comprehensive tests for RemoveCommand using Citizen entities
-- Implement comprehensive tests for SetAttributeCommand using Citizen entities
-- Verify command execution, undo/redo, transaction grouping, and edge cases
-- Use direct democracy domain examples consistently

-test(core): implement OID and Entities filtering tests
+test(core): add comprehensive Serbian election simulation plan

-- Add comprehensive OID tests for generation, comparison, and entity lookup
+- Add detailed specifications for Serbian electoral system simulation
-- Add comprehensive Entities filtering tests using the selectWhere method
-- Add comprehensive Entities sorting tests using the order method
+- Define domain model for Serbian election entities and processes
+- Create implementation plan with phased approach
-- Complete test coverage for entity and collection operations
+- Detail realistic data requirements for demographic and political modeling
-- Use consistent direct democracy domain examples throughout tests
+- Specify next immediate actions for Serbian election simulation implementation